GabrielePaolini/Binary-Segmentation-of-Relief-Patterns/README.md

 While this is not mandatory for performing inference tests on a single point cloud, as the code can be executed on CPU, I haven't had the time to write a proper Dockerfile for CPU execution.

 > [!WARNING]
-> The code was tested on Ubuntu 22.04.4 machines with Nvidia GPUs (GeForce GTX 1050Ti Mobile and GeForce RTX 2080).
+> The code was mainly tested on Ubuntu 22.04.4 machines with Nvidia GPUs (GeForce GTX 1050Ti Mobile and GeForce RTX 2080) and Ubuntu 24.04 with Nvidia RTX 3050.

 Once the image has been built, you can create a new temporary Docker container by running: